-It is possible for patients with diabetes to perform routine toenail care, but only if they do not have visual difficulty, nerve problems or circulatory changes in the legs or feet.
+It’s possible for people with diabetes to perform routine toenail care.
+But visual difficulty, nerve problems, or circulatory changes in the legs or feet can make this unsafe.

-- Trim your toenails after washing or soaking your feet, when your nails are soft.
+- Trim your toenails after washing your feet, when your nails are soft.

 - Be careful not to cut toenails too short.

-If you have a weakened ability to sense pain, you may overlook cuts or bumps.
+If you have neuropathy, or nerve damage that has affected foot sensitivity, you may overlook cuts or bumps.
 You can help protect your feet by wearing shoes at all times.

 - Choose comfortable, well-fitting shoes with plenty of room, especially in the toe box.
 Never buy tight shoes hoping they will stretch.